 - Just about everything.
-Your website should stand for quality and value-added user experience.
-Make sure that you’ve got it.
+Your website should stand for great quality and a great user experience.
+Make sure that’s the case.

 7. Public Relations

 Market your website without feeling guilty.
 Your HTML should already be suitable for search engines (semantics and accessibility).
 Use a moderate link strategy from this point on and perform conventional Public Relations (PR).
 I know, this is easy to be said, but it has to be done.
-Furthermore, don’t get upset if your website doesn’t have great success from the very beginning, such as 10 times more users accessing the website—plan on a long-term basis.
+Furthermore, don’t get upset if your website doesn’t have great success from the very beginning, with traffic exploding within a brief time—plan for the long run.

 8. Success Control

 Make sure that the “key performance indicators” (KPI) you determined at the beginning are measured.
-If your existing statistics don’t determine these numbers, ensure that they do.
-There are some useful statistics tools: A few good ones are free of charge (Google Analytics), only fractionally more good inexpensive ones (Mint), and a handful of good expensive ones (WebSideStory).
-Use these metrics to evaluate the development and the success of your website.
+If your statistics don’t give you these numbers, make sure they do.
+There are some useful statistics tools: A few good ones are free of charge (Google Analytics), some are good and inexpensive (Mint), and others are good and expensive (WebSideStory).
+Use metrics to evaluate the development and the success of your website.

-This hint won’t be of much use if you have never before had a good look at web analytics.
-It is time to do this now.
+This tip won’t be of much use if you have not had a good look at web analytics.
+It’s time to do this now.

 Maintain your website.
 Update your website.
 Look after your website.
 Add new content on a regular basis.
-Furthermore, check old content.
+Furthermore, review old content.
 You need to proofread new and old content.
 Never cease to question your site.
-At the end of the day, it is once more all about…
+At the end of the day, it’s once more all about…

 10. Quality Assurance